TERMS AND CONDITIONS OF BUSINESS

 6. Opening Times

-The Day Nursery is open 8 a.m. to 5.30 p.m.
+The Day Nursery is open 8 a.m. to 6.00 p.m.
 Monday to Friday.
-As well as full day care, we offer morning sessions 8 a.m. to 1.00 p.m. and afternoon sessions 1.00 p.m. to 5.30 p.m.
+As well as full day care, we offer morning sessions 8 a.m. to 1.30 p.m. and afternoon sessions 1.30 p.m. to 6.00 p.m (from April 2023).
 The Nursery will be closed during all Public and Bank Holidays and you will not be charged your usual daily rate for these days.
 The Nursery closes between Christmas Eve and New Year, for the last two weeks of August each year and for one week at Easter (specific dates will be confirmed in January each year), during which time you will not be charged.

-The Day Nursery Pre-School is open 8 am to 1.15pm Monday, Tuesday, Thursdays and Fridays for 38 weeks each year – which will be confirmed on the fees sheet each year.
+The Day Nursery Pre-School is open 8 am to 2.45pm Monday – Friday for 38 weeks each year – which will be confirmed on the fees sheet each year.
+Pre-School provision may take place at either setting.

 In both settings, parents are required to ensure that their children are collected and have left the Nursery prior to the finish times for all sessions and that children are not dropped off prior to the start time of each session to enable the Nursery to ensure standards are maintained.
 In addition the Nursery reserves the right to close at other times for operational reasons and charges for these periods will not be made where this is the case, other than in the event of closure due to bad weather, where normal charges will apply.